jniemann66/ferocious/readme.md

 - **Standard:** wide transition band, earlier (lower) transition frequency - no aliasing, low ringing, but frequency response suffers a little (drops a few dB around 20k for 44.1k sample rate).
 - **Steep:** narrow transition band, late (higher) transition frequency - no aliasing, good frequency response, but potentially more ringing.

+- **Custom** allows you to set your own cutoff frequency and transition width

 *note: for downsampling to 44.1k, Steep or Relaxed is recommended (although standard is also fine).
 For lower rates (eg 22.05), use steep.
 For higher target rates, use standard.*